 Here is something you should think about: A huge brand like Amazon will have multiple sections, and each of these sections will contain hundreds of pages.
 In total, the crawlers could be looking at a couple of thousands of pages!

 Here, the perfect scenario would be of course to get all of these individual web pages indexed by the crawlers and get them to rank.
-But in many of the cases, making use of multiple redirect chains will negatively impact the SEO crawl budget.
+But in many cases, making use of multiple redirect chains will negatively impact the SEO crawl budget.

 Why is the Crawl Budget so important?

-Whenever you have an SEO campaign, the goal is always to increase the visibility of your brand, thereby driving more customers to your website to purchase your products or services.
+Whenever you have an SEO campaign, the goal is always to increase the visibility of your brand, thereby, driving more customers to your website to purchase your products or services.